lihaoxin2020/my-exact/README.md

-# CPSC 577 Project: Training LLM for Web Navigation Agent: Self-Correction using DPO for test-time search trajectories
+# Improving LLM Web Navigation with Direct Preference Optimization Over Test-Time Scaling Responses

 This codebase is built on the ExACT project, which presents R-MCTS and Exploratory Learning for building o1-like models for agentic applications.
 For more details about the project, refer to [ORIGINAL_README.md](ORIGINAL_README.md).